 AC(A)A 2019 was passed on 9 August 2019.
 AC(A)A 2019 states that the Central Government may notify a date for the provisions of AC(A)A 2019 to enter into force.
-It must be noted that the provisions of AC(A)A 2019 have not been notified by the Central Government yet.

 AC(A)A 2019 does not expressly specify which disputes it is applicable to.
 The various amendments in AC(A)A 2019 would have to be individually interpreted to understand whether that amendment is substantive, procedural or clarificatory in nature.
 Judicial interpretation on this aspect should provide clarity on the applicability of the amendments.